-We don’t like mesh for pockets in a rucksack; it gets ripped, clings to sharp edges and offers the least protection of all fabrics.
-So we made removable pockets, with a transparent front, colored coded and in two different sizes.
-With the Velcro strips you can fit them anywhere in your pack.
-2 Small and 3 large pockets come standard with the pack
+We don’t like mesh for pockets in a rucksack; it gets ripped, clings to sharp edges and offers little protection.
+So we made pockets with a transparent front in two different sizes.
+And we made them removable: due to Velcro strips, you can place them anywhere in your pack.

-We do not use waterproof zips on purpose.
-What is the use of it when the seams of your pack are not taped to be fully waterproof?
-So it is fashion and expensive not function.
-That's why we use the best zips around: heavy and reliable YKK 10 zips for us with simple and repairable pull-ties.
+Waterproof zips are not necessary when the seams of your pack are not taped to be fully waterproof.
+So we use the best zips around: heavy and reliable YKK 10 zips with simple and repairable pull-ties.

 Internal tension releasing system

 When your pack is loaded with long and heavy lenses, your gear pushes outwards.
 This is when zips give in, the weight pulls them apart.
 We placed four internal tension releasing straps, two on each side.
 You can use them to reduce the tension on the zips.